mewebstudio/captcha/README.md

 ###Updated Installation

+The improvements of mauris's fork over mewebstudio are listed on the [pull request](https://github.com/mewebstudio/captcha/pull/14).

 In order to use [mauris's](https://github.com/mauris/captcha) fork, the repository meeds to be added into the `composer.json` in the following manner:

 ```json